Kroc/Informer/README.md

 The "frotzs5" folder can be deleted after installation to save disk space.

-## Usage ##
+## Workflow ##

+Inform6 is not an all-in-one app like other EPOC32 apps (help wanted!), so you will need to use an edit->compile->test workflow.

+### Edit: ###

+You can write your story files on the device using Editor (mentioned in Installation above) or your plain-text editor of choice (for large games, you might want to try out DSTEdit which can manage multiple files at once).

+_How_ to write story files is not covered here, you'll need to read the [Inform Designers Manual 4th Edition](https://www.inform-fiction.org/manual/download_dm4.html) which covers the Inform6 language and the [PunyInform manual](https://github.com/johanberntsson/PunyInform/wiki/manual) which covers adjustments required for the PunyInform library.

+(There's nothing stopping you from using the [standard Inform6 library](https://ifarchive.org/indexes/if-archive/infocom/compilers/inform6/library/) but it will produce larger, slower-running binaries.)

+### Compile: ###

-*This isn't an app with a GUI*, it's a command-line executable!
+*Inform6 isn't an app with a GUI*, it's a command-line executable!
 You will need a shell to be able to invoke "inform6.exe" with the desired parameters.
 EPOC32 doesn't come with a command-line shell, but one is provided in the download for you ("shell.exe").

 When you open "shell.exe", you will need to navigate to the location of "inform6.exe" (and your story file) using the command-line.
 Type `D:`, for example, to switch to the "D" drive (CompactFlash slot).
-Use `ls` to list directory contents, and `cd` to change directories.
+Use `dir` to list directory contents, and `cd` to change directories.

 Compile your story file by invoking "inform6", e.g.: